semuconsulting/PyGPSClient/README.md

 ![gear icon](/pygpsclient/resources/iconmonstr-antenna-6-24.png), or go to Menu..Options.
 * To expand or collapse the banner or serial port configuration widgets, click the ![expand icon](/pygpsclient/resources/iconmonstr-arrow-80-16.png)/![expand icon](/pygpsclient/resources/iconmonstr-triangle-1-16.png) buttons.
 * To show or hide the various widgets, go to Menu..View and click on the relevant hide/show option.
-* Protocols Snown - Select which protocols to display; NMEA, UBX and/or RTCM3 (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the CFG-PRT command).
+* Protocols Shown - Select which protocols to display; NMEA, UBX and/or RTCM3 (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the CFG-PRT command).
 * Console Display - Select from parsed, binary or hexadecimal formats.
 * Degrees Format and Units - Change the displayed degree and unit formats.
 * Zoom - Change the web map scale (any change will take effect at the next map refresh, indicated by a small timer icon at the top left of the panel).
 * Show Legend - Turn the graph legend on or off.
-* Show Unused Satellites - Include or exclude satellites that are not used in the navigation solution (e.g. because their signal level is too low) in the graph and sky view panels.
+* Show Unused Satellites - Include or exclude satellites that are not used in the navigation solution (e.g. because their signal level is too low) from the graph and sky view panels.
 * DataLogging - Turn Data logging in the selected format on or off.
 You will be prompted to select the directory into which timestamped log files are saved (NB. only binary datalogs can be re-read by `pygpsclient`'s parser).
 * GPX Track - Turn track recording (in GPX format) on or off.
 You will be prompted to select the directory into which timestamped track files are saved.